-(4) If the grade is "fail" ("neprospěl/a"), the examination board must provide a sufficiently specific justification.

-(5) The examination board also includes in the record other important facts of the course of the examination.
+- (4) If the grade is "fail" ("neprospěl/a"), the examination board must provide a sufficiently specific justification including clear reasons for the grade so that the grade may be reviewed. - (5) The examination board also includes in the record other important facts of the course of the examination.